Byron/and-rs/README.md

 #### Limitations
  * This project was never tested on Windows, but _should_ work if run in an environment supporting `make` and `bash`.
  * Only `init-osx` is provided to help developer to get started.
 Other platforms are out of scope.
-It would be possible to install them only locally, using the [manual installation steps provided here][manual-android-platform-tools]
+It would be possible to install them only locally, using the [installation steps provided here][manual-android-platform-tools]

 [manual-android-platform-tools]: http://stackoverflow.com/questions/31374085/installing-adb-on-mac-os-x